Oye Owolewa: Advocacy

 In May 2022, Owolewa, alongside Chef Spike Mendelsohn, co-chaired D.C's first-ever Veg Restaurant Week.

 Climate change

-In July 2022, Owolewa joined a campaign to protest the Supreme Court's to limit the Environmental Protection Agency's ability to regulate greenhouse gases and to call for more action on climate change.
+In July 2022, Owolewa joined a campaign to protest the Supreme Court's decision to limit the Environmental Protection Agency's ability to regulate greenhouse gases and to call for more action on climate change.

 Personal life

-Mentorship

-Since moving to DC, Dr. Oye spent his non-working time exposing DC elementary students to science through hands-on learning and advocated for strategies to reduce prescription drug abuse.
-His work led him to earn the Cardinal Health Generation Rx Champions Award by the Washington DC Pharmacy Association.

-Dr. Oye notably increased science enrichment in Southeast DC, improved traffic safety infrastructure, and formed a collaboration with Howard students participating in Councilman Trayon White's health fairs.
+Owolewa resides in Ward 8 in Southeast Washington D.C.
+In October 2024, he was hospitalized for a week after a serious car accident.